-You could donate your books to your library, to friends and family, or second-hand stores.
+You could donate your books to your library, to friends and family, or to second-hand stores.

-Check if you don’t have any little free book-sharing box in your neighborhood!
+Check if you don’t have any free book-sharing libraries in your neighborhood!
 These are amazing!

 And you could even sell some of your more recent books online and get some money back.

 Not to mention that decluttering unused books is a great thing to do if you want to simplify your life and live more minimally.

 15 – Choose ebooks

 Another great way to save trees is simply not to buy any paper books and read books virtually instead.